 - More red pepper flakes for sprinkling

-- Sort, rinse and pressure cook the chickpeas for 40 minutes with a quick pressure release: Sort the chickpeas, removing broken beans, stones, and any other non-bean material.
+- Sort, rinse and pressure cook the chickpeas for 45 minutes with a quick pressure release: Sort the chickpeas, removing broken beans, stones, and any other non-bean material.
 Rinse the beans and add to the Instant Pot (or another pressure cooker).
-Add the garlic and rosemary, then pour in the 4 cups of water, and sprinkle with 1/2 teaspoon fine sea salt.
-Lock the lid on the pot and Pressure cook on high pressure for 40 minutes in an electric pressure cooker (“Manual” or “Pressure Cook” mode in an Instant Pot), or 35 minutes in a stovetop PC.
+Add the garlic and rosemary, then pour in the 4 cups of water, and sprinkle with the ¼ teaspoon baking soda and ½ teaspoon fine sea salt.
+Lock the lid on the pot and Pressure cook on high pressure for 45 minutes in an electric pressure cooker (“Manual” or “Pressure Cook” mode in an Instant Pot), or 40 minutes in a stovetop PC.
 Quick release the pressure in the pot.
 Discard the rosemary and garlic cloves, and then pour the beans and their cooking liquid into a bowl, and wipe out the inner pot.
 (Or, if you have a spare Instant Pot inner pot, lift the inner pot full of beans out, set it aside, and replace it with the clean one.)

 - Saute the garlic and tomato paste: Put the 4 tablespoons of olive oil, garlic cloves, tomato paste, and red pepper flakes in the Instant Pot, then turn on sauté mode adjusted to high.
 Sauté, stirring often and breaking up the tomato paste, until the garlic is sizzling and just starting to brown, about 3 minutes.